-The generated <image> userdata object allows access to a set of user-specified values as well as a set of values that are normally filled in and updated automatically by LuaTEX itself.
-Some of those are derived from the actual image file, others are updated to reflect the pdf output status of the object.
+The generated <image> userdata object allows access to a set of user-specified values as well a set of values that are normally filled in and updated automatically by LuaTEX itself.
+Some those are derived from the actual image file, others are updated to reflect the pdf output sta of the object.

 There is one required user-specified field: the file name (filename).
-It can optionally be augmented by the requested image dimensions (width, depth, height), user-specified image attributes (attr), the requested pdf page identifier (page), the requested boundingbox (pagebox) for pdf inclusion, the requested color space object (colorspace).
+It can optionally be a mented by the requested image dimensions (width, depth, height), user-specified image attrutes (attr), the requested pdf page identifier (page), the requested boundingbox (pagebox) pdf inclusion, the requested color space object (colorspace).

-The function img.new does not access the actual image file, it just creates the <image> userdata object and initializes some memory structures.
-The <image> object and its internal structures are automatically garbage collected.
+The function img.new does not access the actual image file, it just creates the <image> userd object and initializes some memory structures.
+The <image> object and its internal structu are automatically garbage collected.

-Once the image is scanned, all the values in the <image> except width, height and depth, become frozen, and you cannot change them any more.
+Once the image is scanned, all the values in the <image> except width, height and depth, come frozen, and you cannot change them any more.

-You can use pdf.setignoreunknownimages(1) (or at the $T_EX$ end the \pdfvariable ignoreunknownimages) to get around a quit when no known image type is found (based on name or preamble).
-Beware: this will not catch invalid images and we cannot guarantee side effects.
+You can use pdf.setignoreunknownimages(1) (or at the $T_EX$ end the \pdfvariable ignoreunknownimages) to get around a quit when no known image type is found (based on name preamble).
+Beware: this will not catch invalid images and we cannot guarantee side effect keys = img.fields()

 A zero dimension image is still included when requested.
 No special flags are set.
-A proper workflow will not rely in such a catch but make sure that images are valid.
+A proport workflow will not rely in such a catch but make sure that images are valid.